eliasprost/reels-maker/README.md

     Or you can set the following alias in your shell configuration file (e.g., `.bashrc`, `.zshrc`):
     ```
     alias uvenv='source .venv/bin/activate'

+    # Then, you can activate the virtual environment with:
+    uvenv
     ```

 5.  **Install Development Dependencies:**